FlameWizard94/Master-Duel-Deck-to-CSV/README.md

 1. Run this command "pip install -r requirements.txt"

 ## Usage
-1. Have the deck opened like this:
+1. Have the deck opened like this on your **primary monitor**:

 ![deck_example](deck_example.png)

 2. Run the Python script "md_to_csv.py"

+3. The .csv file will appear in a folder called **"decks"** where the script is.

 ### With Decorate YDK
 1. You will be asked to Update the database (Unless a file **"cardinfo.json"** is in the same location as the script).<br>